 We continue the tour to our next stop and the area known as 'Dewjra'.
 Here, you'll explore interesting geological sites including Dwejra Bay and the Inland Sea – a lagoon of seawater accessible to the open sea via a small tunnel through the cliff.
-Another of Dwejra's geological delights is the Admiral's Rock or as it is better known, Fungus Rock.
-A special plant is said to grow here which has various medical cures for conditions such as dysentery, bleeding and impotence.
+Another of Dwejra's geological delights is the Admiral's Rock or as it is better known, Fungus Rock, a special plant is said to grow here which has various medical cures.

 Just before our lunch break, we will visit the Fontana Cottage Crafts Village where you can view local handmade pottery, mouth-blown glass, Gozo lace and silver filigree.
 This short stop is ideal if you want to pick up a souvenir or take a short rest stop before settling down for lunch.

-Lunch will be served at a private estate with breathtaking views of the medieval village of l-Gharb.
+Lunch will be served at a private estate with breathtaking views of the medieval village of l-Għarb.
 Here, you will enjoy tasting four different wines served with authentic Gozitan finger foods.

 After lunch, we will take a short walk through the busy little city of Victoria, known locally as Rabat and the Cittadellla - a small walled city within the city, where only a small number of families still live.